dokku-alt/dokku-alt/README.md

 Thanks
 ------
-This is based on the dokku redis plugin: https://github.com/luxifer/dokku-redis-plugin
+This is partially based on the dokku redis plugin: https://github.com/luxifer/dokku-redis-plugin